mspnp/aks-baseline/06-aks-cluster.md

     1. The workflow start when a push on main is detected.
 Go to the Action tab in order to see the execution.

         > :book: The DevOps team monitors this Workflow execution instance.
 In this instance it will impact a critical piece of infrastructure as well as the management.
 This flow works for both new or an existing AKS cluster.

+        > :warning: You can continue only after the GitHub Workflow completes successfully

 ## Container registry note